-Below is a chart display of the dominant frequencies of vibrations in a road construction job, extracted by FFT analysis (CVDG Pro) of the waveform vibration data.
+Below is a chart display of the dominant frequencies of vibrations in a road construction job, extracted by Fourier spectral (FFT) analysis (CVDG Pro) of the waveform vibration data.
 Those above 40 Hz which have secondary peaks below 40 Hz, meeting the USBM RI 8507 criterion for using lower vibration standards, are shown as well.
-These data reflect most kinds of road construction activities, though they do not include the majority of the most intense vibrations (due to early seismograph Memory Full Exits), nor the tracked excavator pavement demolition pounding that was most damaging.14
+These data reflect most kinds of road construction activities, though they do not include the majority of the most intense vibrations (due both to "loss" of data by the vibration monitoring technician and early seismograph Memory Full Exits), nor the tracked excavator pavement demolition pounding that was most damaging.14

 Resonant vibrations and frequencies are of most concern in causing damage, simply because they are most efficient at exciting vibrations in the house.
 However, vibrations at other frequencies are not entirely benign.
 The reason for this caution is that, no matter what the frequency of the exciting vibration, some portion of the energy of the non-resonant vibration ultimately is "partitioned" (i.e. distributed) into the home resonant frequencies, which persist for several seconds after the vibration stops.12 This is the reason that one can determine the home resonance frequencies by vibrating the house, then monitoring the vibrations in the home after the exciting vibration ceases.